sauravchaudharysc/Translate/README.md

 - In [3]: translation = translator.translate("This is a pen.")
 - Out [3]: 这是一支笔

-        Visit this page anf choose your own language to translate into.Follow iso 6391.
+        Visit this page and choose your own language to translate into.
+        Follow iso 6391.